I’ve been practicing a new affirmation.

 It’s very simple, yet extremely effective.

 In this post – I told you about setting a theme for your year and taking actions that relate back to that theme.
-The theme I chose for my 2018 was action and initiative.
+The theme I chose for mine was action and initiative.

 And deciding on a theme for your year is a MUST if you haven’t done so already, because so far, without even consciously trying to – I’ve been taking a lot of action and initiative.